“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 Where changes are made to material information contained in this course description or a decision is taken to suspend a course between the offer of admissions and enrolment, we will inform applicants at the earliest possible opportunity and will outline the various options available to the applicant.

 No matter what part of industry or commerce you work in, the Bolton MBA is designed to help you gain a critical understanding of the problems and challenges facing enterprises and organisations and equip you with the analytical and critical faculties to identify potential solutions.
 As a graduate, you’ll possess an overview of key business practices, and further skills in areas such as operational management, marketing, strategic planning and accounting.

 An MBA is often a route to promotion or a career change.
 Companies in every industry around the world seek out business and management professionals with an MBA.
 Every business, from tiny start-ups to large companies, need someone with experience and the necessary education to support common business processes like accounting, finance, human resources, marketing, public relations, sales, and management.

-A wide range of employers – financial institutions, technology companies, blue-chip companies and SMEs – recruit MBA graduates.
-Employers look favourably on MBAs because studying for this qualification promotes knowledge and skills that are applicable to any organisation (regardless of the sector).
+A wide range of employers, including financial institutions, technology companies, blue-chip companies and SMEs, recruit MBA graduates.
+Employers look favourably on MBAs because studying for this qualification promotes knowledge and skills that apply to any organisation (regardless of the sector).
 The universal appeal stems from the MBA's focus on collective business principles.

 Popular options for MBA graduates include human resource management, investment banking, management consultancy, marketing and supply chain management.
 An MBA is also highly respected around the world, so if you're interested in a global business career then it could be beneficial – particularly as qualifications from UK business schools are so well regarded.
 It can also help you to specialise in your current sector, or a new industry that you want to move into.